 It's so fine, that I think it could be a cool substrate for spawning fishes like Nothobranchius and other annual killifiishes!

-PREPARATION: We recommend boiling the material for approximately 30 minutes (plus or minus a few minutes), because it's a very lightweight material that doesn't sink unless it's properly saturated.
+PREPARATION: I recommend boiling the material for approximately 30 minutes (plus or minus a few minutes), because it's a very lightweight material that doesn't sink unless it's properly saturated.
 (TIP: Use a lot more water than "Substrato" for easier preparation!)
-We like to soak it in room temperature fresh water afterwards for a few days or so before ultimately using it, as the initial burst of discoloring tannins is quite significant!
+I like to soak it in room temperature fresh water afterwards for a few days or so before ultimately using it, as the initial burst of discoloring tannins is quite significant!
 Replace the "soak water" periodically.

 ORIGIN: Southeast Asia